 - This policy applies to books.
 All other circulating formats must be approved on a case-by-case basis.

-- BMA Pastors and Laymen in distant cities and states may borrow from Kellar Library by paying the $5.00 charge for the library card and posrtage both ways on materials checked out.
+- BMA Pastors and Laymen in distant cities and states may borrow from Kellar Library by paying the $5.00 charge for the library card and the postage to mail the materials back to the library.
 Contact should be made with the library about these privileges.

 Special collections have the following letters preceding the call number:

-- AC Audio cassettes — located in the Audiovisual room
+- AC Audio cassettes — located in Periodical room in the fourth moving shelf

 - Atlas Atlases — Atlas stand